Published in

 Kindly note that La Spagnoletto (the little Spaniard) is Ribera’s nickname, given to him.

 Coming to the hometown of La Spagnoletto, Jativa was the home of the Borjas, or Borgias (Calixtus III and Alexander VI), among other distinguished and reputed families.
 It had an artistic patrimony with mind-blowing architecture, which blew away after Philip V ordered the demolition of the city in retaliation for the city’s favored Archduke Charles in the Spanish Succession War.
-Now, this demolition took away more than 200 altarpieces and paintings of primitive art, including the ones from Elias Tormo.
+Now, this demolition took away more than 200 altarpieces and paintings of primitive art.
 Hence, what Ribera saw in his childhood as an inspiration to study arts had just disappeared.
 Works of artists like Jacomart, Rodrigo de Osona, Perea Master, Nicolas Falco, Yanez de la Almedina, and Juan de Juanes disappeared, which might have affected Ribera deeply.

 Now, in 1724, Palomino’s Lives was published, where he stated that Lo Spagnoletto was the pupil of Francisco Ribalta.
 But whatsoever he informed doesn’t seem logical.
 He writes,